 Laser therapy can remove unwanted hair for some women.
-The laser destroys hair follicles and stop hair from growing.
-You'll need several sessions to reduce hair growth in specific areas, and you may need touch-ups afterward.
+The laser destroys hair follicles and stops hair from growing.
+You will need several sessions to reduce hair growth in specific areas, and you may need touch-ups afterward.
 Laser therapy works best on women with dark hair and light skin.

 Nutrition and Dietary Supplements

-Ask your health care provider how you can use complementary and alternative therapies in your overall treatment plan.
-Always tell your health care provider about the herbs and supplements you are using or considering using.
+Ask your health care provider how to use complementary and alternative therapies (CAM) in your overall treatment plan.
+Always tell your provider about the herbs and supplements you are using or considering using.

 These nutritional tips may help women stay at a good weight, which may help lower androgens in the body:

 Herbs may strengthen and tone the body's systems.
-As with any therapy, you should work with your health care provider before starting any treatment.
-You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+As with any therapy, you should work with your health care provider before starting treatment.
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, you should make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.

-These herbs are sometimes suggested to treat hirsutism, but most haven't been studied by scientists.
+These herbs are sometimes suggested to treat hirsutism, but most have not been studied by scientists.
 Always talk to your doctor before taking any herb that can affect hormones.
-Do not take these supplements if you are pregnant or breast-feeding, or planning to become pregnant.
+DO NOT take these supplements if you are pregnant or breast feeding, or planning to become pregnant.
 Women who have a history of breast, uterine, or ovarian cancer, or other hormone-related conditions, should not take these supplements except under their doctor's supervision.

 One small study of women with hirsutism found that acupuncture reduced both hair density and hair length.
-It also reduced their levels of the male hormone testosterone.
-However, more research is needed to make sure acupuncture works for hirsutism.
+It also reduced levels of the male hormone testosterone.
+More research is needed.

 If you are pregnant, you should not take medications, herbs, or supplements that change hormone levels.
 Talk to your doctor if you are pregnant, breastfeeding, or plan to become pregnant.